ccbtokyo/visvib-manual/docs/Troubleshooting/index.en.md

   + By default, the communication port is set to 8888, but it may be conflicting with other applications.
 Try a few arbitrary numbers after 8000.
 - The OS firewall settings may prevent proper communication between applications.
   + If necessary, temporarily turn off the firewall settings.
 (Note that this poses a security risk if you are connected to the internet.)

+## Reponses of lights and visuals are delayed from playing (Latency Problem)

+Try reducing the value of `IO VECTOR SIZE` & `SIGNAL VECTOR SIZE` in the Audio Setting Menu.
+64 is the recommended value for both.
+(Be careful the shorter buffer size uses more CPU resources.)

+> [!WARNING]
+> `SIGNAL VECTOR SIZE` can only be the same or larger size to `IO VECTOR SIZE`.
+Also, on Windows, `IO VECTOR SIZE` may take only a unique value set by a device driver configuration.
+Please refer to each audio interface's help manual to set it.
+For instance of MOTU Ultralite Mk5, open CueMix 5 Application, and choose the value on "Buffer Size" in "DEVICE" Menu.